kennysmithed/oels2020/oels_practical_wk7.md

                           ...
                         }
 ```
 (with ... meaning everything else the same as the earlier example).
 We use the `img` tag to make the broswer include an image, and then use `src` to tell it where to get the image from (note that we include the directory name, `picture_selection_images`, and the image type, `.jpg`).
 We also tell it how big we want the image to be - in this case, telling it to display the image at 250 pixels width.
 Then everything else will work as before, the two buttons will be shuffled, and we'll end up with clickable image buttons.
 The only downside is that this is quite redundant - for *both* buttons we specify exactly the same information about the file path, the width etc, which seems kind of inefficient and potentially error prone.
-Also, all that button formatting stuff will be saved in `data` and eventually added to our experiment data, which is a bit messy and will make it hard to look at.
+Also, all that button formatting stuff will be saved in `data` and eventually added to our experiment data, which is a bit messy and will make our data hard to look at.

 There is actually a way around this, which is to use the `button_html` parameter of the plugin, which allows us to specify how all the buttons should be shown.
 I used this briefly in the word learning experiment for the invisible buttons, but we can use it here too to specify that the `choices` should be used as part of the name for image files when building the buttons.
 Integrating this into the code (with ... meaning everything else the same as the earlier example):